 Average annual energy cost savings identified, with far more possible in certain industry sectors

 An entry-point service is also available for organisations who want to ensure that they are prepared for audit and compliance, comprising the following:

-This service pack has been deliberately designed to allow organisations at all stages of energy maturity access to class-leading energy and carbon management expertise.
+This service pack is designed to allow organisations at all stages of energy maturity access to class-leading energy and carbon management expertise.

 We recognise that many companies will need advice on how to comply with ESOS so we have compiled the Carbon Trust Guide to ESOS that provides practical advice and a summary of how the Carbon Trust can help.